Skip to main content

 FOUNDATION-READY

-Section 1 PASS + Section 2 PARTIAL.
-Infrastructure mostly in place; gaps in llms.txt or schema.
+Sections 1+2 PASS + Sections 6+7 PARTIAL.
+Infrastructure in place; gaps in agent-readiness or content extractability.

 NOT-READY